 A marimba is a variation of a xylophone that produces a deeper, richer and more resonant tone that a traditional xylophone.
 The marimba originated in Guatemala and Central America approximately 400 years ago and remains popular to this day in a wide variety of musical disciplines.
 The name of Miami Film Festival’s top award is inspired by the 2011 winner of the Festival’s top award, Julio Hernandez Cordon’s Marimbas from Hell, which embodies the spirit of forward-looking cinema.

-Making its U.S. Premiere at this year’s Festival was the Balkan war drama Quo Vadis, Aida?, directed by Jasmila Žbanić, representing Bosnia and Herzegovina’s official submission shortlisted for this year’s Academy Awards.
+Making its U.S. Premiere at this year’s Festival was the Balkan war drama Quo Vadis, Aida?, directed by Jasmila Žbanić, which went on to receive an Academy Award nomination for Best International Feature for Bosnia and Herzegovina at the 93rd Oscars.
 This hard-hitting feature earned the Festival’s top prize, the $25,000 Knight MARIMBAS Award, supported by the John S. and James L. Knight Foundation.
-The winning film was selected by jury members Mollye Asher, Claire Breukel, and Samuel Kishi Leopo, winner of last year’s $10,000 Ibero-American Feature Film Award.
+The winning film was selected by jury members Mollye Asher (Oscar-winning producer of Nomadland), Claire Breukel (Miami DACRA curator), and Samuel Kishi Leopo, winner of the 2020 Miami Film Festival’s $10,000 HBO Ibero-American Feature Film Award.

 La Llorona, directed by Jayro Bustamante, lead produced by La Casa de Produccíon of Guatemala in co-production with Mexico, and distributed in the US by Shudder.